-An estimated 36% of Indigenous Australians aged 20-24 in the Northern Territory had attained at least Year 12 or equivalent or an Australian Qualifications Framework (AQF) Certificate II or above.
-This was lower than the national proportion for Indigenous Australians (59%) (Table 2.06.7)
+An estimated 73% of Indigenous Australians aged 20-24 had attained at least a Year 12 or equivalent or Australian Qualifications Framework (AQF) Certificate II or above.
+This was higher than the national proportion for Indigenous Australians (59%) (Table 2.06.7).

-According to the National Vocational Education and Training Provider Collection, in 2012:
+According to the National VET Provider Collection, in 2012:

-Around 2% of Indigenous Australians in the Northern Territory completed a course in the VET sector.
-The proportion was similar for other Australians.
+Around 4% of Indigenous Australians in Victoria completed a course in the vocational education and training (VET) sector, similar to the proportion for other Australians.
 At the national level, the proportion was around 3% for Indigenous and other Australians (Table 2.06.24).